grahamar/fashion_dataset/README.md

 Fashion Dataset
 =======

 Used for training machine learning models.
-It is compiled from a number of other data
+It is compiled from a number of other datasets.